Freeland, Washington, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to get the necessary kind.
-Many adapters currently being sold are just plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Check that you get the right kind.
+A lot of adapters that you can buy are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 What to wear/what to pack: